 Moreover, an apartment rental has a wider range of buyers or tenants since single young adult occupants and senior citizens can better afford a unit than an entire house and lot.
 One of the strongest guarantees for a larger pool of buyers is that in apartment buildings, homebuyers can avail themselves of more government-funded programs.

 - Easier to manage

-Simply put it, it is harder to keep an eye on several buildings than one.
+Simply put, it is harder to keep an eye on several buildings than one.
 A lot of things can come into play when consolidating all real estate property into one building.
-Case in point: an entire apartment building has fewer assessments and set of regulations.

 - Self-investment edge